 TEFL teachers teach English to children, young people and adults across the world.

-Most TEFL jobs for 18-20 year olds are with children, either in a school or a privately run setting such as a language centre or summer camp - although you could also consider private tuition and online TEFL teaching.
+If you're under 21, then you're most likely to find a TEFL job working with children, either in a school or a privately run setting such as a language centre or summer camp, although you could also consider private tuition and online TEFL teaching.
+If you're over 21 when you graduate, then you'll find a host of opportunities with adults are also open to you.